-Well, riding with pillion to Ladakh on a 100cc bike or scooty is again possible but you need to consider riding more lighter and adjusting your pillion weight over it.
+Well, riding with pillion to Ladakh on a 100cc bike or scooty is again possible, but you need to consider riding more lighter and adjusting your pillion weight over it.
 There will surely be situations when you will have to ask your friend to get down to either push the bike or walk across a few meters.

 10. Start early in the day so that water crossings are not swollen when you cross them

-Since you lack power while riding a 100cc bike, it is better you face less power of water streams early in the days.
-There is more to start early in the day as you may read: 5 Reasons to Start Early & Sleep Early on a Ladakh Trip or Spiti Valley Trip
+Since you lack power while riding a 100cc bike or scooter, it is better you face much less power of water streams early in the daytime.
+There is more to start early in the day as you may read: 5 Reasons to Start Early & Sleep Early on a Ladakh Trip

-11. Ride solo or may be in a group of 1-3 good friends who can stop for you when in need
+11. Ride solo or maybe in a group of 1-3 good friends who can stop for you when in need

 Keep in mind if you try to push yourself or your bike and match their speeds, you may end up causing more hassles or delays due to mechanical issues with the bike.
 Hence, it is best to either ride solo on a low power bike or with those who are ready to match you and be with you.